fryerlab/LPS_pigs/reference/README.md

 --sjdbGTFfile /path/to/annotations.gtf\
 --genomeDir /path/to/genomeDir specifies where the genome indices are stored.
 Note needs to be made prior to this step\

+Now we will make the kallisto transcriptome index.\